NikhilBagwe/yt-notes/03 - Active Directory Windows.md

 ## Working of LDAP :

 - When user enters it's ID and password in a system/app, LDAP makes a call to Server and checks if the User is valid or not.

+## Why use LDAP ?

+- Suppose you are working in a company of 10000 employees and you want to apply diff. policies to each groups(basically departments of company like HR, Accounts,etc) consisting of users.
+- This task cannot be performed manually.
+- Thus, with the help of LDAP we can create groups and attach policy to them easily.